 The beginning balances shown on the fund sheets reflect not only cash, but also other assets and liabilities.
-Exclusions to assets as shown in the audit are fixed assets in the ENTERPRISE FUNDS and inventory in the ELECTRIC FUND.
+Exclusions to assets as shown in the audit are capital assets in the ENTERPRISE and INTERNAL SERVICE FUNDS, and inventory in all of the funds.
 Excluded from liabilities are employee benefits which are not recorded on City books, but are shown on the audit statement as a liability.